%2F%2Fusers%2F36daabc6-6b8c-4db3-8b1c-ff7eaff0c07f%2Fratecard%2F2.jpg&w=1200&q=75)

 "Would recommend Glenn to anyone wanting a patient, and knowledgable guide." - Vernell

-Largemouth Bass: These green machines are the bread and butter of Lake Pleasant.
-They can push 10 pounds here, and they love to ambush prey around submerged brush and rocky points.
-Spring and fall are prime times when they're feeding heavily in the shallows.
-There's nothing quite like watching a big largemouth explode on a topwater lure at dawn.
+Largemouth Bass: The king of Lake Pleasant, largemouth bass here can grow to impressive sizes.
+These bucket-mouthed predators love to hang around structure and ambush their prey.
+Spring and fall are prime times when they're feeding aggressively in shallower water.
+There's nothing quite like the explosion of a big largemouth smashing a topwater lure at dawn.

 February 3, 2025